woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 > [!TIP]
 > If you want to start/stop the environment without running the whole setup, use the native `wp-env` commands directly, e.g. `npx wp-env start` and `npx wp-env stop`.

 The environment should now be ready under http://localhost:8889.
-Skip to the next section if you want to start running the tests!

 ### Resetting the environment

-From time to time you'll need to reset the environment, e.g. when testing products have been updated.
+Occasionally, you'll need to reset the environment, e.g., when testing products have been updated.
 To do that, run the following command and go make yourself some coffee:

 ```shell
 pnpm env:restart